Blog

 Things to consider:

-• Door knobs might require more grip strength to turn compared to lever handles, which could be a challenge for some users.
+• Door knobs require more grip strength compared to most lever handles, which could be a challenge for some users.

 • It's inconvenient to open doors with knobs when your hands are full.

 • Door knobs can appear less modern or contemporary compared to lever handles.
-They might not be the best choice for very sleek and minimalist design styles.
+They may not be the best choice for minimalist design styles.

-Pull handles are a type of door hardware that opens a door by pulling on a bar instead of pushing down on a lever or turning a knob.
-They offer a clean and modern aesthetic, particularly well-suited for high-traffic areas.
+Pull handles are a type of door hardware that opens a door by pulling on a bar instead of pushing down on a lever or turning a knob to operate a latch.
+They offer a clean and modern aesthetic, particularly well-suited for high-traffic or entertaining areas.

 Single pull handles consist of a single bar mounted directly onto the door.
-They come in two main fixing options:
+They are available in two main fixing options:

-• Bolt through: This method uses bolts that go through the door and are visible on the other side.
-It offers a strong and secure installation and is suitable for both timber and glass doors (with appropriate fixings for glass).
+• Bolt-through: This method uses bolts that go through the door and are visible on the other side, where a push plate is often installed.
+It offers strong and secure installation and is suitable for both timber and glass doors (with specialist fixings available for glass).

-• Secret fix: This method utilises hidden screws or brackets, creating a clean look with no visible fixings from the other side.
-However, it's generally less secure than bolt-through and is only suitable for timber doors.
+• Secret fix: This methods utilises hidden screws, creating a clean look with no visible fixings from the other side.
+However, it's generally considered a less secure fixing than bolt-through and is only suitable for timber doors.
+If you are considering this fixing method, it's worth checking with the manufacturerer for the recommended minimum door thickness.

 Where they shine: